rltsystems/205final/README.md

 # CST 205
 # 12/13/21
 # How To Run Program
+Click on the link to navigate to the app -->
-Navigate to the link below and see live site/app [Weather and News App](https://weather205app.herokuapp.com/)
+[Weather and News App](https://weather205app.herokuapp.com/)
 # Link to Github Repositary
 https://github.com/dantemoon1/205final